archivesunleashed/aut-docs/current/link-analysis.md

 In the above example, you are seeing links within the same domain.

-Note also that `ExtractLinks` takes an optional third parameter of a base URL.
+Note also that `ExtractLinksRDD` takes an optional third parameter of a base URL.
 If you set this – typically to the source URL –
-ExtractLinks will resolve a relative path to its absolute location.
-For example, if `val url = "http://mysite.com/some/dirs/here/index.html"` and `val html = "... <a href='../contact/'>Contact</a> ..."`, and we call `ExtractLinks(url, html, url)`, the list it returns will include the item `(http://mysite.com/a/b/c/index.html, http://mysite.com/a/b/contact/, Contact)`.
-It may be useful to have this absolute URL if you intend to call `ExtractDomain` on the link and wish it to be counted.
+`ExtractLinksRDD` will resolve a relative path to its absolute location.
+For example, if `val url = "http://mysite.com/some/dirs/here/index.html"` and `val html = "... <a href='../contact/'>Contact</a> ..."`, and we call `ExtractLinksRDD(url, html, url)`, the list it returns will include the item `(http://mysite.com/a/b/c/index.html, http://mysite.com/a/b/contact/, Contact)`.
+It may be useful to have this absolute URL if you intend to call `ExtractDomainRDD` on the link and wish it to be counted.

 ### Scala DF